Alma-pineiro/Alma-pineiro/README.md

 - 🎓 Studying **Software Engineering**
 - 📊 Data Structures and Algorithms TA
 - 🧩 Interested in **web development**, **Machine Learning**, and **Database Design**
-- 💾 Currently working on a **Low Rank Approximation Research** as part of the Edge ML Computing Group
+- 💾 Currently working on a **Low Rank Approximation Research** as part of the Edge ML Computing Group led by **Dr.Wilfredo Lugo**
-- 🚀 Always curious and excited to learn something new!=
+- 🚀 Always curious and excited to learn something new!

 ---